/ How-incoloy-825-tubes-are-hot-rolled-and-cold-rolled

 Initial Preparation

-Cold rolling of Incoloy 825 pipes begins with the selection of appropriately sized hot-rolled tubes or annealed stock.
-The material is thoroughly cleaned and inspected to ensure it's free from surface defects or contaminants that could affect the cold rolling process.
-Unlike hot rolling, cold rolling is performed at room temperature or slightly elevated temperatures, but well below the recrystallization temperature of Incoloy 825.
-This allows for precise control over the final dimensions and mechanical properties of the pipes.
+To start cold rolling Incoloy 825 pipes, the right-sized hot-rolled tubes or annealed stock must be chosen.
+The material is cleaned and checked carefully to make sure there are no flaws or other things on the surface that could affect the cold rolling process.
+Cold rolling, on the other hand, is done at room temperature or slightly higher temperatures that are still well below the temperature at which Incoloy 825 recrystallizes.
+This makes it possible to have precise control over the pipes' final sizes and mechanical qualities.

 Rolling and Reduction